aionnetwork/explorer_UI/README.md

 ### What's Here?

-This repository hosts the user interface for the
+This repository hosts all user interface components for the Aion Blockchain Explorer service, hosted by the Aion Foundation.

 ### Features: